alainahu/public_art/README.md

 **Statement on LLM usage: ChatGPT was used to generate some of the code involved in the data analysis of this research.
 The entire chat history is available in inputs/llms/usage.txt.**

-LLM, Chat GPT, was used to generate some of the code involved in the data anlysis of this research.

 ## File Structure